upcmd/updocs-content/logs/c0123_vvvv.md

       Name: "",
       Do: {
         {
+          "name": "print",
-          "cmd": "you will not see this message", "name": "print"
+          "cmd": "you will not see this message"
         }
       },
       Dox: <nil>,